 - Antibiotics.
 This combats the bacterium itself.

 Recovery of diphtheria generally takes a long time.
-The body has been hit and should be able to restore slowly.
-The recovery will take longer if the heart muscle or nervous system are infected.
+The body has been hit and should be able to slowly restore.
+Recovery will take longer if the heart muscle or nervous system are infected.
 In those cases, diphtheria can be fatal.

-Children are standard vaccinated against diphtheria.
+Children are vaccinated as standard against diphtheria.
 The diphtheria vaccine is usually combined with vaccines against pertussis, tetanus and polio, into the DTaP-IPV vaccine.
 When a person has received all these vaccinations, he or she is in principle protected against diphtheria for ten years.
 The vaccine is very effective.

 With proper treatment and if no complications occur, the prognosis is good.
 The existence of a gray diphtheria membrane can be dangerous, because this membrane can overgrow the vocal cords and thus may cause choking hazard.
 The diphtheria bacteria can also cause an infection of the heart muscle (myocarditis) or damage the nervous system.
 A patient may be choking very much, looking cross-eyed or seeing less well.
 Then there may be muscle weakness of the limbs.
 These complications can be fatal.

 In some cases of diphtheria, the bacterium can affect the cranial nerves, causing nasal voice, giving up food and making swallowing impossible.
 If also paralysis of the respiratory muscles occurs, this is fatal.
-When the patient survives the complications, he or she will gradually but completely cure.
+When the patient survives the complications, he or she will cure gradually but completely.

-- The French doctor Pierre Bretonneau gave the name ‘diphteria’ to this disease in 1826.
+- In 1826, the French doctor Pierre Bretonneau gave the name ‘diphteria’ to this disease.

 - The vaccine against diphtheria became available in the fifties of the last century.